daneshbadlani/daneshbadlani/README.md

 - 🔭 I’m currently working on understanding AI, cloud and blockchain technology.
 - 🌱 I’m currently learning javascript and tinkering with LLM models.
-- 👯 I’m looking to collaborate on AI.
+- 👯 I’m looking to collaborate on AI projects.
 - 💬 Ask me about product management, startups, big tech and VC.
 - 📫 How to reach me: @daneshbadlani on Twitter
 - 😄 Pronouns: He/His/Him